Categories

 In the early 21st century, ayahuasca gained global attention, largely due to the rise of the internet, spiritual tourism, and the general interest in alternative healing.
 Thousands of Westerners began to travel to the Amazon to partake in ayahuasca ceremonies, often seeking psychological healing, spiritual awakening, or exploration of consciousness.
 This phenomenon led to the creation of ayahuasca retreat centers across Peru, Brazil, and Ecuador.

-However, the rapid spread of ayahuasca outside its traditional context has raised concerns about cultural appropriation, commercialization, and the potential dangers of unregulated ceremonies conducted by individuals with little or no traditional training.
+However, the rapid spread of ayahuasca outside its traditional context has raised concerns about cultural appropriation, retreat commercialization, and the potential dangers of unregulated Ayahuasca retreat ceremonies conducted by individuals with little or no traditional training.

 Modern Research and Potential Benefits